-VCE External Assessments include the GAT, all VCE examinations and the Extended Investigation Critical Thinking Test and oral presentation
+VCE external assessments include the GAT, written, aural, electronic/digital, oral and performance examinations, and the Extended Investigation oral presentation.

-Students are required to observe the following rules for the conduct of VCE external assessments conducted by or on behalf of the VCAA, as well as the day-to-day rules of their school and of the venue.
+Students are required to observe the following rules for the conduct of VCE external assessments conducted by or on behalf of the VCAA, as well as the day-to-day rules of their school and the venue.

-VCE external assessments rules shall apply with appropriate and reasonable modifications to students who have disabilities or other impairments.
+VCAA rules shall apply with appropriate and reasonable modifications to students with disabilities or other impairments.

-All supervisors are issued with directions for the administration of the VCE external assessments and are required to report all alleged breaches of VCAA rules to the VCAA.
-Supervisors have the right to check any additional materials that are taken into a VCE external assessment.
+All supervisors are issued with directions for the administration of the VCE external assessments and are required to report all alleged breaches of these rules to the VCAA.
+Supervisors have the right to check any authorised materials that are taken into a VCE examination room.